in

 Planting leeks

-Leeks can be planted on the flat—flat soil, but they are most often planted in holes that allow for blanching of the stems.
+Leeks can be planted on flat ground, but they are most often planted in holes that allow for the blanching of the stems.

 An alternate method is to create a shallow V-shaped trench about 4 inches (10cm) wide at the bottom; plant the seedlings and then gradually fill the trench with soil to blanch the shafts.